yimanannalin/SQLProjects/README.md

 # SQLProjects
-This Repository will hold all of the code and queries from the Portfolio Projects we create.
-Please feel free to take these and run with them.
-Make them your own and find you own insights  I really do hope this is helpful and helps you land that dream job! :D
+This Repository holds all of the code and queries from the SQL Projects I have created.

+Please feel free to let me know if there are any questions.

+Thank you so much for your time!